 The CIEE Difference

-Don’t stop at studying the Argentine heath care system—get involved in it.
-From working with a network of maternal-perinatal centers in Buenos Aires, to observing the distribution of health services in the provincial Concepción del Uruguay, offsite placement in one of six regions gives you unparalleled experience across a host of locales and demographics.
+Don’t stop at studying the Argentine health care system.
+Get hands-on experience with it during field work, which is a large part of your program.
+Your off-site placement in one of six regions will give you experience with different demographics.
+You might work with a network of maternal perinatal centers in Buenos Aires, or observe the distribution of health services in the provincial Concepción del Uruguay.
 Working with a small group of students, you’ll come to better understand the social inequities that impact health in various parts of Argentina.

-Enjoy day-long and weekend excursions to points of interest in and around Buenos Aires, introducing you to ways of life in and outside of the cosmopolitan capital.
-You’ll partake in similar cultural activities during the field placement portion of the study abroad program.
+Enjoy day and weekend excursions to points of interest in and around Buenos Aires.
+Iguazu Falls will introduce you to ways of life in and outside of the cosmopolitan capital.
+You’ll also take part in many cultural activities during field placement.

 Dates, Deadlines & Fees